Calasanz22/PT2QTR/README.md

 # Jhian Ryle L. Mabutin
-A young 15 year old boy who loves to live a life in DBTC.
+Just a young 15-year-old boy who loves to live a life in DBTC and anywhere.